jross765/JKMyMoneyLibNTools/README.md

 ## Compatibility
 ### System and Format Compatibility
-Version 0.8 of the library has been tested with KMyMoney 5.2 on Linux (locale de_DE) and
+Version 0.8 of the library has been tested with KMyMoney 5.2.1 on Linux (locale de_DE) and
 OpenJDK 21.0.

-**Caution: This version only works with files generated with recently-released KMyMoney V. 5.2!
-Files generated with V. 5.1.3 are not supported any more.**
+**Caution: Version 0.8 only works with files generated with recently-released KMyMoney V. 5.2.x!
+Files generated with V. 5.1.x are not supported any more.**

 ### Locale/Language Compatibility
 As far as the author knows, there should be no issues with other locales,